fjcalzado/gh-pages-deploy-sample/readme.md

 # gh-pages-deploy-sample

-Lab project to practice gh-pages deploy automation.
+Lab project that will serve as playground to practice gh-pages deploy automation.